- HOME PAGE

-- Covering physicians will NOT authorize prescriptions for narcotics.
-If you do expect a non-narcotic medication, for example an antibiotic, to be called in for you by a covering physician after regular hours please have your pharmacy number readily available and be certain that the pharmacy is open.
+- If you do expect a non-narcotic medication, for example an antibiotic, to be called in for you by a covering physician after regular hours please have your pharmacy number readily available and be certain that the pharmacy is open.
 In addition, make it known whether you have any drug allergies.

 When Should You Go Directly To The Emergency Room?

 What are life-threatening or serious-injury emergencies?